ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/5297904">Boltico</a></p>

-I was responsible for evaluating the difficulty of the maps from the qualifiers all the way to the grand finals, at least to the best of my ability.
+I was responsible for evaluating the difficulty of the maps from the Qualifiers all the way to the Grand Finals, at least to the best of my ability.
 I also helped coordinate replays to keep everything organized and make it easier for players to choose which maps they wanted to record.
-I really enjoyed testing everyone's maps, discussing their difficulty with the mappers, and later seeing those maps featured on the tournament stream with one of my own replays
+I really enjoyed testing everyone's maps, discussing their difficulty with the mappers, and later seeing those maps featured on the tournament stream with one of my own replays.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/566276" style="background-image: url('/wiki/shared/avatars/Rocma.jpg')"></a>